emmafaye/smash-tournament-stages-app/README.md

-# :iphone: Tournament Stages WebApp
+# :iphone: Smash Tournament Stages App
 :wave: This a WebApp for banning and selecting stages in tournaments in Super Smash Bros.
 Ultimate.

-## TSW has the following features
+## STSA has the following features
 - Modify the stage list
 - Preset stages based on popular tournaments
 - Tap/click to ban stages